usethesource/typepal/doc/TypePal/Collector/Collector.md

 ##### Use

+A _use_ is an occurence of a name that has to be associated with a definition of that name.
+We distinguish the use of _unqualified_ names (the bare name itself) and _qualified_ names (a name that contains some prefix/qualifier).

 ###### Use an unqualified name
 There are three functions to describe the occurrence of a name in a parse tree as a use.
 The most elementary use of a name is described by:
 ```rascal
 /* Collector field */ void (Tree occ, set[IdRole] idRoles) use,
 ```
 The parse tree `occ` is a use to be resolved in the current scope in one of the given roles `idRoles`.
 The use of a variable in an expression is typically modelled with this use function.

-Here is an example from ((examples::calc)):
+Here is an example from [the Calc language]((examples::calc)):
 ```rascal
 void collect(current: (Exp) `<Id name>`, Collector c){
     c.use(name, {variableId()});